Loading...

 Description

-# Learning Objective Students will learn the details and specifics of a career in construction.{.info} # Discover a Career as a Millworker{.objective .objective1} **In this 360 video, students will meet mill worker, Aaron Brody, and learn more about this technical career path.** A millworker is a skilled tradesperson who works with wood and other materials to create, install, or repair building components like doors, windows, cabinets, and trim.
+# Learning Objective To explore the key responsibilities, skills, and working environment of a millworker.{.info} A millworker is a skilled tradesperson who works with wood and other materials to create, install, or repair building components like doors, windows, cabinets, and trim.
 They use tools like saws, drills, and sanders to cut, shape, and finish materials according to specific designs and blueprints.
 To become a millworker, you typically need a high school diploma or GED, and many learn the trade through apprenticeships or vocational training.
 On-the-job experience is essential, as it helps develop the skills needed to handle different materials and tools safely and effectively.
 Some millworkers also earn certifications in carpentry or other related fields.
 Millworkers are important because they play a key role in construction and homebuilding, creating the custom woodwork that gives spaces their unique style and function.
 Their work ensures that buildings are not only sturdy but also visually appealing, contributing to the overall quality and safety of our living and working environments.